neovimcraft.com is a hobby project I built recently

 Building a corresponding backend endpoint to fetch or send data to the front-end

 page was also pretty easy.
-It was a single function load
+It was a single function load that lived on the

 page and was easy to setup and use.
 It fits my needs perfectly and appears to